phoddie/runmod/readme.md

 - `onLocal` -- one local stack frame
 - `onLog` -- a log message, such as generated by a call to the global `trace` function
 - `onLogin` -- the first message sent when the connection is established
+- `onClose` -- the connection was closed by the microcontroller (for example, prior to restart)
+- `onError` -- the connection is no longer usable due to an error

 #### Sending messages
 The `XsbugConnection` instance provides functions to send each type of request supported by the XS debugging implementation.